-- Presentation must be approved by the Honors Program Director.

-- Poster presentation 1 Academic Point.

-- Lecture presentation 2 Academic Points.

-Successful completion of an international internship (1 Academic Point)
+- Presentation at an academic conference (up to 2 Academic Points) - Presentation must be approved by the Honors Program Director. - Poster presentation 1 Academic Point. - Lecture presentation 2 Academic Points. - Successful completion of an international internship (1 Academic Point)

-- Internship completion must be reviewed and approved by the Honors Program Director. - Participation in an Honors Enrichment Trip (1 Academic Point, 1 Academic Point Maximum) - As Honors Program resources permit and opportunities arise, Honors Enrichment Excursions may be organized to help honors students experience some institution or event of great cultural significance, i.e., an art museum, travelling exhibition, orchestral performance, or similar event.
+• Internship completion must be reviewed and approved by the Honors Program Director.

+Participation in an Honors Enrichment Trip (1 Academic Point, 1 Academic Point Maximum)

+• As Honors Program resources permit and opportunities arise, Honors Enrichment Excursions may be organized to help honors students experience some institution or event of great cultural significance, i.e., an art museum, travelling exhibition, orchestral performance, or similar event.